A stratification of moduli of arbitrarily singular curves: Introduction

-Ishii\cite{ishii_moduli_subrings} introduced territories for the purpose of studying singularities with fixed normalization, proved that territories of local rings are connected, and described a stratification of territories of unibranch singularities by semigroup.
+Ishii \cite{ishii_moduli_subrings} introduced territories for the purpose of studying singularities with fixed normalization, proved that territories of local rings are connected, and described a stratification of territories of unibranch singularities by semigroup.
 In a subsequent paper, she constructed moduli spaces of curves with unibranch singularities of fixed $\delta$-invariant \cite{ishii_moduli_equisingular_curves}.
 Our spaces $\EE_{\Gamma}$ may be regarded as a generalization of these spaces.

-Hamilton \cite{hamilton_complete_subalgebras} studied the moduli of subalgebras of $\CC\llbracket t \rrbracket$, and gave an explicit algorithm for computing defining equations for moduli of unibranch singularities with fixed semigroup.

-Guevara \cite{chris_thesis} studied the geometry of territories of singularities with multiple branches, producing a recursive algorithm for computing these territories, and an ``Isom-Hilb" stratification.
+Hamilton \cite{hamilton_complete_subalgebras} studied subalgebras of $\CC\llbracket t \rrbracket$, and gave an explicit algorithm for computing defining equations for moduli of unibranch singularities with fixed semigroup.
+Bavula \cite{Bavula} constructed a variety parametrizing the subalgebras of $\CC[t]$ containing some power of the ideal $(t)$ and described the automorphism groups of these subalgebras.
+Guevara \cite{chris_thesis} studied the connected subalgebras of $\CC\llbracket t_1 \rrbracket \times \cdots \times \CC\llbracket t_m \rrbracket$, producing a recursive algorithm for computing them, and an ``Isom-Hilb'' stratification of associated territories.
+These works can be viewed as giving algorithms for determining (in certain special cases) the defining equations of the territories discussed in Section \ref{sec:territories_singularities}.

-Our work is in many ways similar in spirit to van der Wyck's thesis on crimping spaces of singularities \cite{fred_thesis}.
-These crimping spaces are algebraic spaces parametrizing the possible ways to normalize a fixed isomorphism class of singularity.
+Our territories of singularities are related to the crimping spaces of van der Wyck's thesis \cite{fred_thesis}.
+These crimping spaces parametrize the possible ways to normalize a fixed isomorphism class of singularity.
 In comparison, the isomorphism class of a singularity may vary inside of a fixed territory of a curve singularity.
 See Theorem \ref{thm:crimp_vs_ter} for a more precise comparison.

-Van der Wyck also constructs moduli spaces of normalized curves with fixed ``pointed-curve type" $\mathcal{N}_{T,A_0}$ analogous to our spaces $\EE_{\Gamma}$.
-Analogously to Theorem \ref{thm:e_gamma_fiber_bundle_intro}, van der Wyck shows in \cite[Theorem 1.105]{fred_thesis} that a morphism $\mathcal{N}_{T,A_0} \to \mathcal{M}_{T,A_0}$ taking suitable normalized curves to their pointed normalizations is an \'etale local fiber bundle with fibers given by products of crimping spaces.

-In \cite{bkn_qstable}, a stratification of Gorenstein pointed curves of genus one was a key ingredient in obtaining their classification of modular compactifications of $\moduli_{1,n}$ by Gorenstein curves.
-Our stratification by combinatorial type is a massive generalization of this stratification, and we therefore anticipate applications to the study of alternate modular compactifications of $\moduli_{g,n}$.